David Weisburd, Ph.D. | Curriculum Vitae

 David B. Wilson, PhD, is a Professor and Chair of the Criminology, Law and Society Department at George Mason University.
 His research interests focus broadly on issues related to changing the criminal behavior of juvenile and adult offenders.
 More specifically, his research examines the effectiveness of offender rehabilitation and crime prevention efforts.
 He is also interested in advancing meta-analysis and program evaluation methods.
 His researched has focused on a range of topics, including the effectiveness of juvenile delinquency interventions, juvenile curfews, school-based prevention programs, correctional boot-camps, court-mandated batterer intervention programs, and drug-courts; the effects of sugar on children’s behavior; and the effects of alcohol on violent behavior.
 He co-authored a book on the methods of meta-analysis with Mark Lipsey that is widely used.
 He is an co-editor of the Journal of Experimental Criminology, past consulting editor for Psychological Bulletin, and editor of Crime and Justice Group of the Campbell Collaboration.
 He was awarded the Marcia Guttentag Award for Early Promise as an Evaluator by the American Evaluation Association in 1999 and the Frederick Mosteller Award for Distinctive Contributions to Systematic Reviewing.

-Sue-Ming Yang is an assistant professor in the Department of Criminology, Law and Society at George Mason University.
+Sue-Ming Yang is an associate professor in the Department of Criminology, Law and Society at George Mason University.
 She received her PhD from the Department of Criminology and Criminal Justice at the University of Maryland.
 Her current research focuses on understanding the relationship between stereotypes, race, and perceived disorder in urban settings.
-She also studies place-based criminology, disorder-crime association, experimental research methods, and international terrorism.
+Specifically, her research findings showed that the presence of physical disorder increased respondents’ ratings of overall disorderliness.
+Additionally, places with the presence of individuals dressed in Hip-Hop styles and have darker skin tones were more likely to be viewed as disorderly by experimental respondents (police officers, students, and parolees).
+She also studies place-based criminology, disorder-crime association, experimental research methods, and international terrorism trends and eco-terrorism in the U.S.

 RESEARCH ASSOCIATES & POST DOCS